 By default, this feature is disabled and all listeners share the bandwidth of the SLB instance.Note If an SLB instance incurs fees based on the amount of transmitted data, no peak bandwidth limit is applied by default.

-Obtain Client Source IP Address Backend servers of a UDP listener can directly obtain the actual IP addresses of clients.Note UDP listeners of an SLB instance in a classic network do not support the viewing of source IP addresses.
+Obtain Client Source IP Address Backend servers of a UDP listener can directly obtain the actual IP addresses of clients.Note UDP listeners of an SLB instance in the classic network do not allow you to view source IP addresses.
 Automatically Enable Listener After Creation Specify whether to start the listener after the listener is configured.
 By default, the listener is started after configuration.

 - Click Next.

 Step 2: Add backend servers

 After you configure the listener, you must add backend servers to process client requests.
 You can add backend servers to the default server group, or create VServer groups or primary/secondary server groups and then add servers to them.
 For more information, see Backend server overview.